 What I encourage business owners to do is to look at their definition of their ideal client and match that to the chart above.
 The next step is to look at the take up rates in Australia.

 For example, my ideal client is aged 30-44, I am already on Facebook, Twitter, & Google+; looking at the above chart I should also be on Pinterest.
 However, the uptake on Pinterest in Australia is actually less than 10% of Instagram or Tumblr.
 So, my next step is to build my Instagram following, where I am likely to reach up to 30% of users; followed by having a look at Tumblr.

 Another interesting consideration is the amount of time each group spends on each of the platforms.
 Looking at the time spent, I should be on Pinterest.
 As I said previously, there just isn’t the uptake in Australia to warrant me being there.
 It shows that the majority of my efforts should be on my Facebook campaign.
 Of interest is that my ideal client group spends slightly more time on Instagram than Tumblr and a lot less time on Twitter.
 Once again, I will focus my efforts where they like to hang out, taking into consideration just how many Australians use that social media platform.
 (Facebook, Instagram, Tumblr, Twitter)

 If your client base resides outside of Australia (particularly the US), then I would recommend either beginning with a focus on Australia to hone your skills on a smaller market, or to target your efforts per the US statistics quoted herein.

 All too confusing?
-Write to Right offer consultancy on how to define your ideal client and target them so as you can leverage your online business.
+I offer consultancy on how to define your ideal client and target them so as you can leverage your online business.
 The package includes valuable worksheets (which can be used when engaging any other marketing professional) and up to three hours of one on one consultation.
-Would you rather spend your time generating actual income in your business than on social media?
-Let Write to Right manage your social media presence.
-Book now as places are limited.